Sky-Genesis-Enterprise/aether-mail-cli/README.md

 ---

+## 🧠 Final Words

+Aether Mail CLI reflects our vision: to give developers and power users a secure, transparent, and powerful way to manage email from the terminal — while staying fully open-source.

+Whether you’re self-hosting AetherMail or using our cloud infrastructure, this tool is built for **speed, reliability, and simplicity**.

+Stay in touch and join the journey!

+— The Sky Genesis Enterprise Team

 ## 📜 License

 AetherMail CLI is licensed under the **GNU AGPLv3**.
 You’re free to use, modify and share under the same license.

 ---

-## 🧠 Final Words

-AetherMail CLI reflects our vision: to give developers and power users a secure, transparent, and powerful way to manage email from the terminal — while staying fully open-source.

-Whether you’re self-hosting AetherMail or using our cloud infrastructure, this tool is built for **speed, reliability, and simplicity**.

-Stay in touch and join the journey!

-— The Sky Genesis Enterprise Team